 - To learn about using the HDInsight Tools for Visual Studio to analyze data on HDInsight, see Get started using Visual Studio Hadoop tools for HDInsight.

-If you'd like to learn more about creating or managing an HDInsight cluster, see the following:
+If you'd like to learn more about creating or managing an HDInsight cluster, see the following articles:

-- To learn about managing your Linux-based HDInsight cluster, see Manage HDInsight clusters using Ambari.
+- To learn about managing your Linux-based HDInsight cluster, see Manage HDInsight clusters using Apache Ambari.

 - To learn more about the options you can select when creating an HDInsight cluster, see Creating HDInsight on Linux using custom options.